golioth/example-tensorflow-model-update/README.md

 ## Overview

-This application download a TensorFlow Lite model from the Golioth servers and uses it to recognize spoken words using an i2c microphone.
+This application downloads a TensorFlow Lite model from the Golioth servers and uses it to recognize spoken words using an i2s microphone.

 ## Local Setup